Preventing auto crime

 Don’t give thieves a chance:

+Treat your keys like cash.
 Never leave your keys unguarded, such as at the gym or at the office.
-Treat your keys like cash and keep it secure.

-Park in secure, well-lit areas near pedestrian traffic.
-Always lock doors and close windows, even if you’re away from your vehicle for just a few minutes.
+Park in secure, well-lit areas.
+Always lock your doors and close the windows, even if you’re only away from your vehicle for a few minutes.
+When possible, try to park in areas near pedestrian traffic.

-Remove possessions from your vehicle—shopping bags, tools, spare change, electronics, brief cases, etc. Put anything that could tempt a thief in the trunk.
+Remove valuables from your vehicle.
+Shopping bags, tools, spare change, electronics, and brief cases can all tempt a thief.
+If it can be stolen, put it in the trunk.

-Wait for garage door gates to close behind you so thieves don't have a chance to get in the parkade.
+Wait for garage door gates to close behind you.
+Don't give thieves a chance to sneak in to a parkade.

-Don’t store a spare or valet key in your vehicle.
+Don’t store a spare key in your vehicle.
+Keep your spare key or valet at home or on your person.

 Use anti-theft devices